 Facet joint syndrome

 Facet joint syndrome happens when your spine’s facet joints become worn out.
 These joints link the spine, enabling movement and flexibility while keeping the spine rigid enough to protect the spinal cord.
 The end of each joint has a lining of cartilage and joint fluid so they can move smoothly against each other.
-Because these joints are in constant motion, they undergo significant wear and tear.
+Because these joints are in constant motion, they undergo significant wear.

-The natural aging process can cause the cartilage to wear away, causing joint inflammation and stiffness.
-This condition can be painful and debilitating, even grocery shopping, cooking a meal or working out in the yard can become too difficult to do anymore.
-Learning more about facet joint syndrome, and the treatment options available, can offer you the best chance of finding pain relief that can get you back to the life you’ve been missing.
+The natural aging process can cause the cartilage to deteriorate, causing joint inflammation and stiffness.
+This condition can be painful and debilitating.
+Even grocery shopping, cooking a meal or working in the yard can become too difficult to do anymore.
+Learning more about facet joint syndrome, and the treatment options available through the following article, can offer you the best chance of finding pain relief that can get you back to the life you’ve been missing out on.

 Symptoms of facet joint syndrome

-Although everyone has to deal with some degree of degeneration of the facet joints, there are other causes that contribute to facet joint syndrome.
-Trauma, fractures, repetitive movements and sports injuries can irritate the joints and protective cartilage, causing them to breakdown.
-Lifestyle factors like smoking and obesity can also accelerate joint degeneration.
+Although everyone must deal with some degree of degeneration of the facet joints, there are other causes that contribute to facet joint syndrome.
+Traumatic injury, fractures, repetitive movements and high-impact sports can irritate the joints and protective cartilage, causing them to breakdown.
+Lifestyle factors like smoking tobacco and excess weight gain can also accelerate joint degeneration.

 - Joint inflammation